 Board Members

 Dedication.
-Expertise.
 Passion.
 Love.

-Founder / President
+Founder / President/Treasure

 Diana Oliver

+Diana has been rescuing animals privately, volunteering for several rescue groups, and devoting her farm to rescue and sanctuary for the last four decades.
+She served on the Aussie Rescue & Placement Helpline, Inc Board as a Director, Vice President, President, for many years.
+Her love of horses led her to focusing on equine rescue for the last two decades.
 As an instructor, Diana taught the Animal Science class at Broome Tioga BOCES for thirty years, she was instrumental in developing a dog program for the handicapped and a class rescue called School House Rescue.
 She also developed a handicapped horseback riding program for a local developmental agency.
 Diana has devoted her entire adult life to working with and helping improve the lives of a variety of animals both domestic and wild.

-Maria Spears
+Maria Cheng

 Director